-- Bus and tag cables (bus in, bus out, tag in, tag out) - Emergency power off (EPO) cable (optional) - Terminators (if necessary, due to location on channel).
+- Bus and tag cables (bus in, bus out, tag in, tag out) - Terminators (if necessary, due to location on channel).

-For your convenience, it is possible to order the bus and tag cables for the printer through Xerox a purchase-only basis.
-Contact your Xerox or Xerox Ltd. sales representative for current pricing and order information.
+For your convenience, it is possible to order the bus and tag cables for the printer through Xerox on a purchase-only basis.
+Contact your Xerox sales representative for current pricing and order information.